mt-digital/gpExperiment/README.md

 ## The adaptation

-After some initial exploration of the chatroom structure, reviewed above, I was able to insert a pre- and post-discussion ``survey question'' in the experiment flow.
+After some initial exploration of the chatroom structure, reviewed above, I was able to insert a pre- and post-discussion "survey question" in the experiment flow.
 I refactored `experiment.js`, and renamed it `discussion.js`.
 In this way I began the process of modularization.
 There is now a `surveyQuestion.js` in `static/scripts` and accompanying